craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Tracking/Economy Pages/Economics of Combine.md

 ### Cutting Corners
 How do people make ends meet?
 How do people value their luxuries?

+A Baron is rarely without work, and often without help.
+When necessary, one could reach an agreement with a Baron for extended lodging, feeding, or otherwise, in exchange for some service provided during this time.
+While this is not favorable, it is common, especially for those who have no "true" home, and dwell in-between lands.

+The Peoples of Combine value metal above nearly all else.
+It is a near-rarity here, due to high demand and low supply.
+Good meat and milk make wonderful dishes, but a fine sword gets me and mine to next week.

 ### Middlemen
 What does trade look like around here?
 What about guilds?
 Markets?